"Amadeus" opened the door to a fantastic world of whose existence I had not been aware. The movie changed my life. "

 Shaffer and Forman took the viewer much farther, by letting them enter Mozart's sublime and serene sound world.
 The movie is replete with dozens of Mozart's musical masterpieces, splendidly performed by Sir Neville Marriner and the Academy-of-St-Martin-in-the Fields.
 This sonic Mozartean glory alone is priceless and uplifting.

-Beyond honoring Mozart and his brilliant musical legacy, Shaffer and Forman actually did more to revive and resuscitate Salieri than anyone else in the music world had done to that point, by resurrecting and showcasing the finale of his greatest opera, Axur, Re di Ormo (Axur, King of Ormus), complete with over-the-top period costumes and set design.
+Beyond honoring Mozart and his brilliant musical legacy, Shaffer and Forman actually did more to resuscitate and revive Salieri than anyone else in the music world had done to that point, by showcasing the finale of his greatest opera, Axur, Re di Ormo (Axur, King of Ormus), complete with over-the-top period costumes and set design.
 The scene is unforgettable.

 Shaffer and Forman won eight well-deserved Academy Awards for Amadeus and have been lauded for having created a wondrous jewel that honors Mozart by having introduced his ineffable music to millions.

 So, thank you, Peter Shaffer, Milos Forman, and Saul Saenz, for opening the eyes and ears of the world to Mozart.
 Thank you, actors Tom Hulce (Mozart), F. Murray Abraham (Sallieri), Elizabeth Berridge (Constanze), Jeffrey Jones (Emperor Joseph II) and your colleagues, for informing your characters with such depth and authenticity.
 You got Amadeus so right !